 Both the FDA and TGA have stated in their documentation that the ingestion of essential oils, as with other applications is generally safe due to the small amounts administered.
 Again, if you are allergic to the plant, it is probably not a good idea to swallow the oil.

-Due to the cost of good essential oils, my own personal concern here centres on the quality of the oils being used however again, I have no evidence of this.
+Due to the cost of good essential oils, my own personal concern here centers on the quality of the oils being used however again, I have no evidence of this.

 Hmmmm… just reread that… I will leave it up to you I guess as to whether I really provided any real information here.
 In the interests of providing the quick summary promised in the intro however, the following is what I found: